 These staff members will help students by providing advising and academic support to improve their success and assist them in the transition from community college to four-year institutions.

-The center will be equipped with 20 computers and 12 laptops for students to use.
-Models, calculators, charts, books and other resources will also be available for students to use at the center to complete their work.
+The center is equipped with 20 computers and 12 laptops for students to use.
+Models (General Biology, A&P and Geology), TI-84 graphing calculators, charts, books and other resources are also available for students to use at the center to complete their work.

-Faculty will be encouraged to use the center to meet with students and have students work collaboratively in learning communities.
+Faculty is encouraged to use the center to meet with students and have students work collaboratively in learning communities.